-This is the site of the former Merstone Station (previously Merstone Junction Station) but now the machines passing through have two wheels and are human powered, as the old railway line has been converted to a cycle track.
-The site is now a wildflower meadow and orchard.
+This is the site of the former Merstone Station which was once incredibly busy (by Island standards!).
+Now the machines passing through have two wheels and are human powered, as the old railway line has been converted to a cycle track.
+The site is now a wildflower meadow, picnic area and orchard.

 How to get there

 On foot/By bike – The Red Squirrel Trail (NCN 23) passes through the site and provides the main access points.

 By bus – Newlands Stop (Route 2) is right outside.
 (Bus Timetables)

 By Car – There is a gravel car park on site, parking is currently free of charge.
 Approx site postcode for satnav PO30 3DQ

 The site is level and has a well surfaced cycle track running through it.

 The station platform is still in place, but has been colonised by wildlife!
 It is now managed as a wildflower meadow, full of colour in spring and summer, attracting lots of bees and butterflies.
 If you are lucky you may find a basking lizard on the platform or brickwork.

 In Spring look out for cowslips on the platform.
 This was once a common plant in traditional hay meadows, but declined due to loss of habitat and spraying with herbicides.
 They were used to adorn May Day garlands and was also strewn on church paths for weddings.
 The name is said to derive from cow pat!

 The Pyramidal Orchid is a summer plant and is the Isle of Wight’s County Flower – chosen because it abounds in our chalk landscape.
 It needs a special fungus to be present to help it grow.
 There’s no doubt how it got its name, the pinky-purple flower spike is a pyramid shape.